OpenMarket – January 30, 2020

 Verizon – which has just become the first to launch its 10DLC service – has announced it will charge businesses $.0025 per SMS message and $.0052 per MMS.
 The other major carriers – AT&T, T-Mobile and Sprint – are to introduce similar charges.
 It’s not yet clear when they will launch.

 The demands on businesses and networks caused by COVID-19 looks to have pushed timetables back for all of them.
 However, it would seem reasonable to expect that all of the big US carriers will have launched their 10DLC services by the end of 2020.

 How to vet your SMS long code use cases

 To protect their 10DLC routes, Verizon, AT&T, T-Mobile and Sprint want to make sure the traffic being sent on them won’t result in bad messaging experiences for their customers.

 In other words, they want to keep spam and smishing off their network.
-Requiring brands to obtain trust or RISQ (Routine Information and Services Quality) scores from independent verification agencies is one way to protect their networks.
-We’ve been in discussions with these carriers about how they might use these scores.
+Requiring brands to obtain trust or RISQ (Routine Information and Services Quality) scores from independent verification agencies is one way for US carriers to protect their networks.
+We’ve been in discussions with the carriers about how they might use these scores.